marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-connections-and-models.md

 }
 ```

-In this example DbContext uses the namespace qualified name of your derived context class—Demo.EF.BloggingContext—as the database name and creates a connection string for this database using either SQL Express or LocalDb.
+In this example DbContext uses the namespace qualified name of your derived context class?Demo.EF.BloggingContext?as the database name and creates a connection string for this database using either SQL Express or LocalDb.
 If both are installed, SQL Express will be used.

 Visual Studio 2010 includes SQL Express by default and Visual Studio 2012 includes LocalDb.
 During installation, the EntityFramework NuGet package checks which database server is available.
 The NuGet package will then update the configuration file by setting the default database server that Code First uses when creating a connection by convention.
 If SQL Express is running, it will be used.
 If SQL Express is not available then LocalDb will be registered as the default instead.
 No changes are made to the configuration file if it already contains a setting for the default connection factory.